axgonz/archlinux-on-azure/README.md

-base                | The base arch package from the installation guide. linux               | The linux kernel. grub                | A bootloader with good documentation for Azure. util-linux          | (not sure if this is essential) adds getty support for serial console. dhcpcd              | DHCP client required for obtaining interface configuration (and more) from Azure. sudo                | Azure expects that this will be installed. cloud-init          | Used to provision our VM.
+base                | The base arch package from the installation guide. linux               | The linux kernel. grub                | A bootloader with good documentation for Azure. dhcpcd              | DHCP client required for obtaining interface configuration (and more) from Azure. sudo                | Azure expects that this will be installed. cloud-init          | Used to provision our VM.